 Resulting actions: Identify immediate or indirect action taken that relates to the patient or the organisation to improve the situation or prevent the reoccurrence of an incident.
+5,6

-&lt;sup>4 WHO Working Paper.
+WHO Working Paper.
 Preliminary version of Minimal Information Model for Patient Safety, Spring 2014: 4